 What is dry docking, and why is it important for ships?

-Dry docking involves placing a vessel on a stable platform for a detailed examination and refurbishment.
+Dry docking involves placing a vessel on a stable platform for a detailed examination and maintenance/repairs.
 It's vital for checking the vessel's structural integrity, ensuring it's seaworthy, and meeting regulatory standards.

 How often do ships need to undergo dry docking?

 The dry docking frequency varies by vessel type and age.
-Merchant ships need a full hull survey every five years, with an intermediate check every 36 months.
-Passenger vessels face stricter rules, requiring more frequent dry docking.
+Merchant ships need a full hull survey every five years, with a (possible) intermediate drydock every 36 months (this is not always applicable, if ILW notation is given to the ship).

 What are the key factors to consider when planning for dry docking?